Caltech-IPAC/firefly_client/doc/index.rst

     fc.launch_browser()

-The :meth:`FireflyClient.launch_browser` method will return the channel string.
-If the user did not specify a channel string, the Firefly server will auto-generate one.
+The :meth:`FireflyClient.launch_browser` method will return two values: a boolean indicating whether the web browser open was successful, and the URL for your web browser.

 .. warning::